mrugama/AC-iOS-Unit6HW/README.md

 Users can see all categories for flashcards and create additional categories | 4 Points Users can create new flashcards  | 4 Points
-Users can quiz themselves on their flashcards | 4 Points Flashcard information is hosted on Firebase's Database | 8 Points Extra Credit: Allow the user to authenticate through other services | 1 Point Extra Credit: Build in tracking for questions | 1 Point Extra Credit: Add animations that we think look good | 2 Point
+Users can quiz themselves on their flashcards | 4 Points Flashcard information is hosted on Firebase's Database | 4 Points App includes tests | 4 Points
+Extra Credit: Allow the user to authenticate through other services | 1 Point Extra Credit: Build in tracking for questions | 1 Point Extra Credit: Add animations that we think look good | 2 Point